maldoinc/wireup/docs/pages/index.md

     pass
 ```

-### 🔌 Native Integration with Django, FastAPI, Flask
+### 🔌 Native Integration with Django, FastAPI Flask

-Integrate seamlessly with your favorite web frameworks in just two lines of code!
+Integrate with popular frameworks for a more streamlined experience.

 ```python
 app = FastAPI()